Having a solid content marketing strategy in place is a must-have for great content marketing execution.

 Marketing leaders from top B2B and B2C brands keep finding that content marketing has a far better ROI than paid advertisement for example.

 That in itself should be reason enough to prioritize it.
 But there are many other reasons.
-A few of them being that content marketing:
+A few of them being that consistent content marketing:

 - Builds trust and loyalty